 After I’ve woven the rope around each peg and used the key to pull slack from the sisal grid, I will tie hitch knots diagonally from the southwest corner to the northeast and slide your horsehair mattress over my work.
-I will make a point not to think of you as the Widow Putnam anymore.
-I will tell you as I leave about the knots, that they keep the bed from sagging too soon.
+I will make a point not to think of you as the Widow Putnam anymore, and I will tell you as I leave about the knots, how they keep the bed from sagging too soon.
 But, really, they are meant to remind you of my brief presence in your home, how well I fit there, and the comfort I bring.